glotzerlab/signac-docs/docs/source/tutorial.rst

         job = project.open_job(sp)
         job.init()

-The :py:func:`signac.init_project` function initializes the **signac** project in the current working directory by creating a file called ``signac.rc``.
+The :py:func:`signac.init_project` function initializes the **signac** project in the current working directory by creating a configuration file called ``signac.rc``.
 The location of this file defines the *project root directory*.
-We can access the project interface from anywhere within and below the root directory by calling the :py:func:`signac.get_project` function.
+We can access the project interface from anywhere within and below the root directory by calling the :py:func:`signac.get_project` function, or from outside this directory by providing an explicit path, *e.g.*, ``signac.get_project('~/ideal_gas_project')``.

 .. note::

     The name of the project stored in the configuration file is independent of the directory name it resides in.

-We can verify the correct intialization by examining the project's *implicit* schema, which we just created:
+We can verify that the initialization worked by examining the *implicit* schema of the project we just created:

 .. code:: bash